 “Craving creates an illusion, a misperception, a deluded mental reaction, which causes the mind to contract into stress and anxiety.
 If this state is avoided or released, the mind is naturally calm and luminous.”
 Phillip Moffitt

-Without first seeing this, I might mistakenly try to use my meditation as a means to find spiritual, or even more conventional, security and happiness by indulging or acting out or denying or figuring out or fixing or refining or escaping or drowning out or spacing out simply moving around my mental clutter.
-Without noticing and investigating the mental activity for its true character and its real usefulness, I am, like Walter, compounding suffering by simply adding the busy-ness of thoughts and views and effort in the form of more struggle into my already crowded mental house.
-Without the clarity of the first noble truth, I might, in confusion at one extreme, attempt to use my meditation practice to try to find peace by ignoring what’s there, or to quiet discomfort with a silent and blank emptiness.
-At the other extreme, I might exhaust myself with working hard to protect and sustain what I like, or by endless efforts to fix – or at least tidy up – all of this internal and external muddle.
+Without first seeing this, I might mistakenly try to use my meditation as a means to find spiritual, or even more conventional, security and happiness by indulging or acting out or denying or figuring out or fixing or refining or escaping or drowning in or spacing out or simply moving around my mental clutter.
+Without noticing and investigating the mental activity for its true character and its real usefulness, I can be, like Walter, compounding my suffering by simply adding more struggle into my already crowded mental house.
+Without the clarity of the first noble truth, I might, in the confusion of one extreme, attempt to use my meditation to try to suppress or overwhelm my discomfort with a silent and blank emptiness.
+At the other extreme, I might exhaust myself with working hard to protect and grasp at what I want, or by endless efforts to fix – or at least tidy up – all of this internal and external muddle.

 There is clearing.
 A move into patience.
 A smile, even.
 A bit more freedom.
 Life is like this.
 Not always difficult, but sometimes.
 Nothing to hold onto here.
 Time to let go, internally, externally: today’s wild ride.